This blog may contain affiliate links. Read our disclosure policy for more info.

 And now, you’ve reached your final destination on your drive from Courtenay to Campbell River!

-Much like Courtenay, Campbell River is charming.
-Enjoy all of the fun things to do in Campbell River like scenic hikes, as well as learning about the history of the area at the fascinating museum in town.
+Much like Courtenay, Campbell River is charming and nature-centered.
+Enjoy all of the fun things to do in Campbell River like scenic hikes and whale-watching as well as learning about the history of the area at the fascinating museum in town.
 Downtown Campbell River is home to plenty of restaurants, cafes, and stores.